AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

      // See AMReX_ParallelDescriptor.H for many other Reduce functions ParallelDescriptor::ReduceRealSum(x);

+.. _sec:basics:print:

 Print
 =====

- provides classes in AMReX\_Print.H for printing messages to standard output or any  ostream.
+ provides classes in AMReX_Print.H for printing messages to standard output or any  ostream.
 The main reason one should use them instead of std::cout is that messages from multiple processes or threads do not get mixed up.
 Below are some